 “The earlier in their careers that exceptional students begin to think of themselves as future public leaders who can promote a better society, the greater the likelihood they will become such leaders.”

 The world our students will inherit from the previous generation will be vastly different and even more complex than the one we know today.
 Even now, leaders in our own community and across the globe struggle to manage systemic, seemingly intractable societal problems; the environment, healthcare, and international relations are just of few of the challenges we face.

-The Center for Civic and Global Leadership will instill in our fellows a sense of responsibility for the intricate and systemic challenges facing our global community.
+The Batten Civic and Global Leadership Program will instill in our fellows a sense of responsibility for the intricate and systemic challenges facing our global community.
 Our innovative educational program will provide outstanding, dedicated students authentic opportunities to lead, by engaging in a four-year, multidisciplinary and experiential course of study grounded in the pursuit of actionable solutions to real-world issues.
 Fellows will engage in deep intellectual investigation in a chosen field, and will participate in a dedicated leadership program to build the critical skills necessary to effect real change in our world.
 The Center will reinforce and strengthen Norfolk Academy’s commitment to producing principled, civic-minded leaders for tomorrow.

 ELEMENTS OF THE PROGRAM